grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ------------------------------

 First, let's create a standard (univariate) choropleth map based on the average income alone ("mean" variable).
-Beware: Rendering the relief takes some time!

 Without going into much detail, this is basically the same process as in the old blog post, detailed in the [respective